bengtmartensson/AGirs/README.md

 with the [Arduino uip
 library](https://github.com/ntruchsess/arduino_uip), but it was just too memory hungry on an AtMega328.
 Contributed code is welcome.

-* Why didn't you use the decoding/encoding stuff of IRLib instead of writing your own?

-Basically since I intend to generate this sort of code automatically in the future.

 * What about "GirsLite".